 Fashion is something that goes beyond just designing clothes.
 Each country and region of the world is defined by its own style, it is one of the main parts of a person’s identity!
-This means that the way the fashion industry works in every country is totally unique when compared to another.
+This means that the way the fashion industry works in every country is unique when compared to another.
 The way fabrics are made and allocated, which age group wears what, and how Pakistani fashion designers create their pieces are all individuals.

 Most Popular Pakistani Fashion Designers